 - Using engineered wood flooring rather than solid hardwood.
 Engineered wood, a "sandwich" of wood veneer on top and high-grade plywood below, is slightly thinner than solid hardwood;

 - Laying the finish flooring straight onto the subfloor with no additional underlayment.
 This additional underlayment, by itself, would add another 1/4 inch to 1/2 inch to the total flooring thickness.

 Is There a Danger in Installing Floor Covering Before Painting?

 One off-shoot of this question is whether one should paint the home interior before installing flooring or the other way around.
 The occasional paint drip on pre-finished wood flooring, while no fun, can be peeled off with a fingernail.

 In this case, the answer can go either way.
-It is impossible to get paint on your finish flooring if it hasn't been installed yet.
-As a do-it-yourself painter, you can really let loose when you don't have to worry about mess.
+It is impossible to get paint on your finished flooring if it hasn't been installed yet.
+As a do-it-yourself painter, you can really let loose when you don't have to worry about a mess.
 Rather than taking the careful approach of working with a roller and brush, you can use a spray painter.
-Spray painters work faster but get paint on everything that isn't covered--it leaves no prisoners.
+Spray painters work faster but get paint on everything that isn't covered.